PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-2-weed-detection.md

 * Be sure to publish just ONCE to the `/parc_robot/weed_detection` topic, AND at the END of the run.
 The run ends when the robot sends `finished` on the `/parc_robot/robot_status` topic.
 * You are not allowed to publish to the `/cmd_vel` topic.
 The robot will be driven through the field by the simulation.
 You are only allowed to publish to the `/parc_robot/weed_detection` topic.
 * You should publish the locations of the weeds in the field to the `/parc_robot/weed_detection` topic not more than 5 seconds after the robot has stopped moving.
-* You are only allowed to use MATLAB for this task.
-You are not allowed to use any other programming language.

 ## Task Evaluation